-A brother drinking alcohol is from the major sins; yet he may love Allah and perform many righteous actions as per the Sahaabi who would drink and get punished.
-Yet we are told this person loves Allah and His Messenger!
-Drinking alcohol might be his weakness.
+A brother drinking alcohol is from the major sins; yet he may love Allah and perform many righteous actions as per the Sahaabi who would drink alcohol and get punished, yet we are told he loves Allah and His Messenger!

-- For example, a person may have a beard yet he has a heart full of jealousy and love for fame and wanting to be known.
+- For example, a person may have a beard, yet a heart full of jealousy and love for fame and wanting to be known.

 How important it is to read and learn about the heart.

 How hard it is to work on sincerity.
+Always accuse your intentions.

 Some of the scholars of the past have said that sincerity has three signs:

-1. That praise and blame of the common folk become equal in your eyes.
+- That praise and blame of the common folk become equal in your eyes.

-3. You forgot about your reward for your good deeds in the Hereafter!
+- That you forget about your reward for your good deeds in the Hereafter!